Hospice Patients Alliance Blasts Hospice Agencies

 See archives for report by the Medical Economics organization: "Survey of Physician Ethics" dated Oct.
 11, 2002

-The Hospice Patients Alliance, Inc. is a non-profit 501(c)(3) charity acting to preserve the original hospice mission, promoting quality end-of-life services and offers free information and assistance to hospice patients, families and caregivers nationwide.
-For more information, visit Hospice Patients Alliance online or call 866-9127.
+The Hospice Patients Alliance, Inc. was a non-profit 501(c)(3) charity acting to preserve the original hospice mission, promoting quality end-of-life services and offers free information and assistance to hospice patients, families and caregivers nationwide.

 Enter Here for Information and News On Involuntary Euthanasia, Hospice Medical Killings, Case Histories, And Much more!